yunusdemir/django-bg-tasks/README.rst

 Known issues
 ============

-django.db.utils.OperationalError: database is locked  when using SQLite
+* ``django.db.utils.OperationalError: database is locked`` when using SQLite.
----

 This is a SQLite specific error, see https://docs.djangoproject.com/en/dev/ref/databases/#database-is-locked-errors for more details.